nrfconnect/ncs-zigbee/samples/light_bulb/README.rst

 * On first boot, the device is a standard :ref:`Zigbee Router <zigbee_roles>` exposing the Dimmable Light device, while the Matter stack advertises for commissioning over Bluetooth LE (CHIPoBLE).
 * After successful Matter commissioning, the device is converted to a Matter Dimmable Light endpoint that serves the On/Off and Level Control clusters and drives the same LED through PWM.
   It can then be controlled by any device on the Matter fabric bound to it (for example, the :ref:`zigbee_light_switch_sample` built with the :ref:`zigbee_light_switch_sample_matter`).
-* On subsequent boots, the device starts directly as a Matter Dimmable Light; a Matter factory reset reverts it to a fresh Zigbee Router.
+* On subsequent boots, the device starts directly as a Matter Dimmable Light.
+  A Matter factory reset reverts it to a fresh Zigbee Router.

 The radio hand-over, persistent protocol state, factory-reset behavior and onboarding-data generation are common to both combined samples and are described in detail in the :ref:`zigbee_light_switch_sample_matter` section of the Light switch sample.